Edelino Ié

-Edelino Miguel Ié ([ˈjɛ]; born 1 May 1994) is a Bissau-Guinean footballer who plays for GD Resende as a midfielder.
+Edelino Miguel Ié ([ˈjɛ]; born 1 May 1994) is a Bissau-Guinean footballer who plays as a midfielder.

 He made 41 Segunda Liga appearances for Sporting CP B and Braga B, but spent most of his career in the lower leagues.

 Club career

 Born in Bissau, Guinea Bissau, Ié joined Sporting CP's youth system in 2008, aged 14.
 He was promoted to the B team for the 2012–13 season, in the Segunda Liga.

 Ié made his debut in the competition on 23 January 2013, coming on as a substitute for João Mário in a 2–1 away win against S.C.
 Covilhã.
 It was one of only two appearances during the campaign.

 On 25 February 2015, Ié was loaned to FK Kruoja Pakruojis in the Lithuanian A Lyga.
 He scored his first senior goal on 25 June, to equalise in a 1–1 home draw against FC Stumbras.

 On 12 September 2015, Ié was loaned to C.D.
 Cinfães from the Campeonato de Portugal for the rest of the season.
 The following day, he made his debut for his new team, playing 27 minutes and concluding a 3–0 home victory over C.D.
 Sobrado.

 Ié joined S.C.
 Braga ahead of the 2016–17 season, being assigned to their reserves in the second division.
 He was released on 15 January 2018 and, the following day, signed a six-month contract with PAS Giannina F.C. which could be extended for two years depending on performances; the transfer to the latter club was however cancelled, for personal reasons.

 In February 2018, Ié returned to Portugal's third tier and Cinfães.
 He spent the ensuing years in the same division, with F.C.
-Felgueiras 1932, Gondomar SC, G.D.
-Fontinhas and SC Mirandela.
+Felgueiras 1932, Gondomar S.C. and G.D.
+Fontinhas.

+In summer 2023, Ié joined Tłuchowia Tłuchowo in the Polish IV liga.
+In May 2024, FC Dinamo București launched an investigation following accusations that new signing Edgar Ié had sent his twin to play for the Romanian club instead.